Daytona 500: Hamlin's car turned over to Speedway

 “Denny has a feel for this type of racing,” Gibbs said.
 “He has a gift.”

-“I usually wake up when the spotter says ‘fire ’em up’ on the radio because nobody is really saying anything (during a red flag),” Hamlin said.
-“It’s good quiet time.
-I don’t know why but under the most pressured times, I fall asleep a lot.”

-After an emotional triumph last night and tributes to Gibbs' son J.D., who died on Jan.
-11 from a brain disease, the mood was decidedly jovial Monday morning.

-It was especially big day for Hamlin, who suffered through his first non-winning season as a Cup Series driver in 2018.
+It's a gift Hamlin was happy to unwrap after suffering through his first non-winning season as a Cup Series driver in 2018.

 “This is a new group of guys,” Hamlin said.
 “They have assembled a very, very strong team.”